MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 2. On the **Call Detail Recording** tab, check the **Call Data Connector** box for each site you wish to monitor online, or uncheck sites as desired, and then click **Commit**.  -->
 To configure Call Data Connector, you'll use the following cmdlets:

-**IS THE FOLLOWING CORRECT?
-NOTE THAT RAHUL'S FEEDBACK AND THE SPEC HAVE CONFLICTING INFO.
-WE NEED HELP VERIFYING CMDLET NAMES AND PURPOSES: New-CsCloudCallDataConnection, New-CsCloudCallDataConnector, Set-CsCloudCallDataConnectorConfiguration THE FOLLOWING IS BASED ON RAHUL'S FEEDBACK:**

-- New-CsCLoudCallDataConnection is an online cmdlet that establishes an online data collector.
+- `New-CsCloudCallDataConnection` is an online cmdlet that establishes an online data collector.
-- Get-CsCloudCallDataConnection is an online cmdlet that retrieves an existing online data collector.   **TRUE??**
+- `Get-CsCloudCallDataConnection` is an online cmdlet that retrieves an existing online data collector.
-- Set-CsCLoudCallDataConnector is an on-premises cmdlet that establishes the connection with the online data connector. **TRUE?**
+- `Set-CsCloudCallDataConnector` is an on-premises cmdlet that  saves an on-premises copy of the connection information created by the `New-CsCloudCallDataConnection` cmdlet.
-- Set-CsCloudCallDataConnectorConfiguration is an on-premises cmdlet that enables you to customize the scope level of your configuration; for example, global or site level.
+- `Set-CsCloudCallDataConnectorConfiguration` is an on-premises cmdlet that enables you to enable or disable the connector and to customize the scope level.

 For example: